Rick Davies, co-founder and singer of Supertramp, dies at 81

 He died Saturday after battling multiple myeloma, a type of blood cancer, for more than a decade, the band said.

-Davies and Hodgson formed Supertramp in 1969, and produced hits including “Goodbye Stranger," “The the Long Way Home,” “The Logical Song," and “Give a Little Bit.”
+Davies and Hodgson formed Supertramp in 1969, and produced hits including “Goodbye Stranger," “Take the Long Way Home,” “The Logical Song," and “Give a Little Bit.”

 The band's 1979 album “Breakfast in America" topped charts in the United States and Canada, won two Grammys and sold over 18 million copies.